Akhil-Sharma-26/yeet/README.md

 Search according to your OS.

 ## Testing The compression:
-Use the Testing_inflating.cpp file as follow:
+Use the Testing_inflating.cpp file as follow for decompressing your blob data:
 ` g++ -lz Testing_Inflating.cpp -o Testing_inflate && ./Testing_inflate`

 You can also use the following command: